mjtkeijsers/HomeAutomate/README.md

 -create the databases in influx

---influx
+--command: influx

---database create youless
+--command: database create youless

 -install the python libraries to access influx:

---sudo pip3 install influxdb
+--command:sudo pip3 install influxdb

 -edit your crontab:

---> crontab -e
+--> command:crontab -e

 --> Copy the contact of crontab.txt and set the proper path.